 While the yummy garlic-laced dishes take center stage, the festival is a feast for all your senses.
 Enjoy a variety of musical acts and local bands, check out cooking demonstrations at the Gourmet Alley Stage, and peruse a curated selection of unique artworks, hand-crafted items, and toys in the Arts & Crafts area.

-You can also learn about garlic braid and garlic topping during live demonstrations.
+You can also learn about garlic braiding and garlic topping during live demonstrations.
 In addition, the festival is partnering with Home Depot to bring back the beloved children’s activity area, said Mark Jacobsen, this year’s Garlic Festival vice president.

 And while the entertainment, food, and traditions bring people in, locals say the deeper meaning is what keeps the festival going decade after decade.